C4IROcean/odp-sdk-python/README.md

 ## Usage

-Acessing the Ocean Data Platform requires a personal api-key.
+Note: Acessing the Ocean Data Platform requires a personal api-key.
 Contact ODP to require one.

 Import the Ocean Data Platform SDK
 ```python